aresowl/aresowl/README.md

-# I'm Ares 🦉
+# I'm Ares

-A zero among ones.
+just zero and ones
-I like Python 🐍 and I’m into network security 🔒.
+I like Python and I’m into network security .

 Just doing my thing